yashprakash13/Insight/README.md

 <a href="http://www.youtube.com/watch?v=3zhDx04Nxd8"> <img src="https://lh3.googleusercontent.com/3zkP2SYe7yYoKKe47bsNe44yTgb4Ukh__rBbwXwgkjNRe4PykGG409ozBxzxkrubV7zHKjfxq6y9ShogWtMBMPyB3jiNps91LoNH8A=s500" width="148"> </a>

 ## Contribute to this project
-I made Insight with two things in mind:
+I made Insight with 2️⃣ things in mind:
-1. I wanted to build a real, usable app like this for the awesome YouTubers like [Peter Mckinnon](https://www.youtube.com/user/petermckinnon24) that I love.
+1. I wanted to build a real, usable app like this with inspiration from some of the awesome YouTubers like [Peter Mckinnon](https://www.youtube.com/user/petermckinnon24) that I love.
+His videos are actually being used in the demo video I made.
+Go watch it 👆🏻.
 2. I wanted to use and hone my skills in NLP by demonstrating its power to the world wth a practical app like this.

 I have always been a backend-Java-Kotlin-Python guy and thus, I am unfortunately, very much lacking in frontend web development skills.
 Therefore, **if you are someone who is excited by the immense possibilites associated with this project and wants to make a modern, simplistic frontend for it**, PLEASE ping me in here via a [new Issue](https://github.com/yashprakash13/Insight/issues) or contact/DM me on [Twitter](https://twitter.com/csandyash) or [LinkedIn](https://www.linkedin.com/in/yashprakash13/) whenever you can.